zavalalabs/zavalalabs.github.io/_posts/2026-01-22-Recalibration-2026.md

 With such uses as the argument around slavery (yes, these things are related) and persecution of those during World War II one would assume that notation of ["Separation of Church and Sate](https://www.nps.gov/articles/000/church_state_historical.htm) would be taken more seriously.
 Though the confusion of this idea is vastly misunderstood.
 Though mentioned in the First Amendment of the Constitution and touted in conversational speak.
 We are not very well educated in today's society as to its fundamental principles.
 At its core, the ["First Amendment also protects people’s right to worship however they choose, or to not worship at all.
 Protecting people’s right to decide what is right for themselves without government interference is a key foundation (and result) of our democracy.](https://www.nps.gov/articles/000/church_state_historical.htm) From this we can understand that we as individuals are not required by law to have any religious affiliation or belief.
 Therefore, in our creation of law and oversight.
 We as people in the United States should not be legislating with our own thoughts of any such god or theory of religious belief.
 Our right to be free from that association is paramount in our freedom to be with those that we love, in the foundation of our marriage.
 Within legal restrictions on marriage, that is.
 Too often the argument has been made or attempted to be made that in order to protect children, we must not allow gay marriage or for the gays to be visible on the world stage.
 Too regularly, in the last few years, I have seen many arguments for the restriction and
 #### Race Relations and targeting of those “others.”
+### Local
+#### Boulder
+#### Longmont
+#### Colorado as a whole
+#### Nation Wide

 On 01/07/2026, the ever-evolving use of ICE in the local communities spiked.
+We saw with our own eyes the [killing of Renée Good](https://en.wikipedia.org/wiki/Killing_of_Ren%C3%A9e_Good) and this was thought to be the tipping point of our current interactions with the group known as ICE.
+However, now having to update this later on in teh same month, we now see another interaction [killing of Alex Pretti](https://en.wikipedia.org/wiki/Killing_of_Alex_Pretti).
+The continued interactions resulting in deaths are overwhelming; this in history was something we in the United States would have pushed back on in any other country.
+Yet its happening on our doorstep.
+We, as always, are out here pushing into the deeper throes of being anti USA.
+We are now the antithetical version of ourselves.
+Not only are we as a country allowing this to happen, we are not doing anything to stop it.
+When I say this,  “We” in this context is the larger USA Government and representation.
+There are countless people out marching and protesting to protect the rights of our fellow human being in this country.
+Our representatives have los ttheir teeth, we the american people have lost our teeth with our representatives.
+We call, we email, we fax and what happens?
+It feels like nothing.

 > Does writing this put a target on my back?
 Sadly, I fully believe it just might.
 As many who have come out and posted anything, be that on platforms like TikTok, Twitter (it won't be called the new name here), BlueSky, Instagram, the list goes on and on.
 Calls for the public defaming of these authors and calls for people to lose their jobs are far too many.
 Freedom of speech is not without danger.
 In today's world, these dangers and daggers are mainly pointed at anyone who does not align themselves with those creating the chaos we are seeing.

-### Local
+### International

-#### Boulder
-#### Longmont
-#### Colorado as a whole
-#### Nation Wide
+#### Venezuela
+This first entry into the year is off to a deeply unsettling start as we continue to see more and more focus in the USA on those that don't fit the narrative of the current administration.
+In today's political world, there is much that can lead to our words and ideas being taken in the wrong context politically, but this is one of those times when, in 2026, we are fresh from the international activities by the [USA in Venezuela](https://en.wikipedia.org/wiki/2026_United_States_strikes_in_Venezuela).
+These actions taken by the administration are certainly cause for alarm.
+As someone who grew up during the attacks of [9/11](https://en.wikipedia.org/wiki/September_11_attacks) and the subsequent war that ended up lasting roughly 20 years, it's not lost on me that we are again facing a potential new forever war, except now we are the ones doing the most wrong here.
+We invaded (again) another country and asserted ourselves as being some kind of global police.
+When in the same breath some will say, “The US cannot police the world.”
+The